Please Note- Solution, if not present will be added soon

 s.pop();

-res = arr[tp] * (s.empty() ? n : (- s.top() - 1));
+res = arr[tp] * (s.empty() ? n : (n - s.top() - 1));

 ans = max(ans % m, res);